forgotten-aquilon/qon/README.md

 * **Rules** — objects of classes implementing `IGlobalRule<T>` or `ILocalRule<T>` interfaces.
 Global Rules are applied to the whole **field of variables**.
 Global Rules are defined by **Aggregators** and **Filters**.
 Local Rules are applied to some subset of a field based on specific variables.
 Local Rules are defined by **Guards**, **Aggregators** and **Filters**.

+* **General Rules** — rules, which are applied in the process of problem solution.

+* **Validation Rules** — rules, which are applied as a final check is problem solved or not.

 * **Aggregators** — objects of classes `GroupingAggregator<T>` or `SelectingAggregator<T>`.
 Grouping Aggregators take variables and group them by specified function.
 Selecting Aggregators select a subset of variables.

 * **Filters** — objects of class `Filter<T>`.
 Filters check variables prepared by **Aggregators** applying some function and return **Constraint Result**.